spatie/laravel-eventsauce/README.md

 You can put classnames of consumers in the `$consumers` array.
 Consumers in the `$queuedConsumers` array will called and be passed their messages using a queued job.

 The `MyAggregateRootRepository` can be injected and used in any class.
-In this example we assume you've manually created a `performMySpecialCommand` method on `MyAggregateRoot`.
+In this example we assume you've manually created a `performMySpecialCommand` method on `MyAggregateRoot`:

 ```php
 namespace App\MyDomain;